m7kvqbe1/home/content/posts/packages-and-cobra-cli.md

 go mod init github.com/m7kvqbe1/advent-of-code-2023
 ```

-This creates a `go.mod` file and as we import packages Go automatically updates this file.
+This creates a `go.mod` file and as we import packages the Go tooling automatically updates this file.

 It specifies direct and indirect deps: